 All websites that are collecting data of their customers need to comply with rules of GDPR.
 Protecting personal information about your clients is extremely important, but also challenging.
 It may require modification of many processes that costs money and time.
 We put together all essential information you need to know about the data protection regulation.

-Learn about the features to consider when choosing your call center software
+Consider these 12 features when choosing call center software

 What is GDPR?